HoTCoffeeh: Hanbury Brown-Twiss correlation functions and radii from event-by-event hydrodynamics: HBT Formalism

 Even at Large Hadron Collider (LHC) energies the number of particle pairs emitted from a single collision is, however, not large enough to measure this correlation function as a function of all six momentum components with adequate statistical precision.
 Instead of Eq.~(\ref{corrfuncSEdefn}) experiments therefore measure the ensemble-averaged correlation function

-where the signal pairs in the numerator and the product of single-particle distributions in the denominator (obtained from collecting uncorrelated pairs from mixed events \cite{Lisa:2005dd}) are averaged over sufficiently large sets of collision events with identical event characteristics:
+where the signal pairs in the numerator and the product of single-particle distributions in the denominator (obtained from collecting uncorrelated pairs from mixed events \cite{Lisa:2005dd}\footnote{ In practice a much larger number of mixed-event pairs than signal pairs are generated, to minimize the statistical uncertainty of the denominator of (\ref{corrfuncSEdefn}).
+For simplicity, we ignore this and the associated normalization factor of the mixed-event pairs.} ) are averaged over sufficiently large sets of collision events with identical event characteristics: